 1727 through 1840

-Homes that highlight Federal/Italianate and Georgian style architecture, provided overnight accommodations for travelers on the stage coach route, and are known for a haunting or two are prevalent throughout the town.
+Homes that highlight Federal/Italianate and Georgian-style architecture provided overnight accommodations for travelers on the stage coach route.
+They are known for a haunting or two and are prevalent throughout the town.

 1773 122 Main Street